microsoft/Windows-IoT-Samples/ExternalProcessLauncher/README.md

 languages:
   - csharp
 products:
-  - windows 10
+  - Windows 10
-  - windows-iot
+  - Windows IoT
-  - windows-10-iot-Enterprise
+  - Windows 10 IoT Enterprise
-Description: We'll learn how to launch an external process (exe) from a Universal Windows Platform (UWP) app using the Windows.System.ProcessLauncher API with Windows 10 IoT Enterprise.
+description: We'll learn how to launch an external process (exe) from a Universal Windows Platform (UWP) app using the Windows.System.ProcessLauncher API with Windows 10 IoT Enterprise.
 ---

 # External process launcher

 We'll learn how to launch an external process (exe) from a Universal Windows Platform (UWP) app using `Windows.System.ProcessLauncher` API.

-### Load the project in Visual Studio
+## Step 1: Load the project in Visual Studio

 You can find the source code for this sample by downloading a zip of all of our samples.
-Make a copy of the folder on your disk and open the project from Visual Studio 2019.
+Make a copy of the folder on your disk and open the project from [Visual Studio 2019](https://www.visualstudio.com/downloads/).

 This is a Universal Windows application.